feathersui/feathersui-openfl/CONTRIBUTING.md

 In general, `setInvalid()` should be called when the property of a UI component has changed.
 Always check to see if the value is different before calling `setInvalid()` to avoid updating for no reason.
 The response to changes to a property should go into the `update()` method.

-Do not access children of a UI component in a getter or setter It's often better to simply call `setInvalid()` and handle any changes in `update()`.
-If you must access a child in a getter or setter, you must handle the case where the child is `null` because it has not been created yet.
+Do not access children of a UI component in a getter or setter.
+It's often better to simply call `setInvalid()` and handle any changes in `update()`.
+If you must access a child in a getter or setter, you must handle the case where the child is `null` because it may not have been created yet (often, children won't be created until either `initialize()` or `update()` is called).

 ### Events